-Young Actors Theatre Islington have come together with pupils from the Blessed Sacrament Primary School in Islington to bring some history of the Regents Canal alive.
+Young Actors Theatre Islington in a joint project with pupils from the Blessed Sacrament Primary School bring some history of the Regents Canal alive.
 The tales of 10 year-olds in the 1940’s to 1960’s are now retold by today’s Islington 10 year-olds.

 Come and see “The Islington Canal Tales”

-This new writing comes out of a reminiscence workshop with the youngsters at Blessed Sacrament School which was hosted by local residents and experts on the history of the canal in Islington.
+The play was inspired out of a reminiscence workshop with the youngsters at Blessed Sacrament School and local residents and experts on the history of the canal in Islington.

 Islington has physically changed dramatically over the last 100 years due to bombings in World War two, and changes in industry.
 The Regents canal is one of few landscape features of the area that has remained and serves as a connection from past to present as it heads towards it’s 200th anniversary in 2020.